ystemsrx/QR-Code-Generator/README.md

 pip install qrcode pillow

 ## Usage
+To use the application, follow these steps:
-After installing the required packages, run the script `QR Code Generator.py`.
-The application will open a window where you can:
+1. Run the script `QR Code Generator.py`.
-- Enter the URL you want to convert into a QR code.
+2. Enter the URL you wish to convert into a QR code in the provided field.
-- Choose background and QR code colors.
+3. Choose your preferred background and QR code colors.
-- Preview the generated QR code.
+4. Preview the generated QR code in the application.
-- Save the QR code to your computer.
+5. Save the QR code to your desired location on your computer.

 ## Contributing
-Contributions to this project are welcome.
-Please feel free to fork the repository, make your changes, and submit a pull request.
+Contributions are welcome.
+If you have ideas for improvements or have found a bug, please feel free to:
+- Fork the repository.
+- Make your changes.
+- Submit a pull request.